Growth in Burkina Faso gold mining fuels human trafficking

 ———

 Burkina Faso’s gold mining industry is relatively new.
-The first of its 15 industrial mines, all but one of which is for gold, started production in 2007, a few years after the government changed the mining law to attract commercial investors.
+The first of its 15 industrial mines, all but one of which are gold, started production in 2007, a few years after the government changed the mining law to attract commercial investors.

 Today, Burkina Faso is the fastest-growing gold producer in Africa, and currently the fifth largest on the continent after South Africa, Ghana, Tanzania, and Mali.
 Gold is the nation’s most important export, according to a February report by the German-based research group GLOCON.
 The industry employs about 1.5 million people and was worth about $2 billion in 2019.